VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_SQL-Tableau/README.md

 ## Checking ride_id Type errors with the length function

-I use the LENGTH function to check if there are any type errors with ride_id column.
+I use the LENGTH function to check if there are any type errors with the ride_id column.

 <img width="461" alt="image" src="https://github.com/VICTORJQLEE/Goolgle-Data-Analytics-Case-Study_sql-/assets/125883856/ef5548cc-2029-4575-86ef-1d94c0dcb355">

-The result shows that there is no type errors of ride_id.
+The result shows that there are no type errors of ride_id.

 ## Deleting possible spaces in all columns